 Getting support from Thompsons Solicitors for a gardening injury at work

 We have never understood how some personal injury firms act for people who have been injured in workplace accidents, while also advising employers and insurance companies who are contesting accident at work claims.
 At Thompsons Solicitors, we have only ever, and will only ever, fight on behalf of the injured or the mistreated, never employers or insurance companies.

-If you have been injured while working as a gardener or groundsman and the accident was someone else’s fault, you may be able to make a claim for compensation.
-To discuss the individual circumstances of your accident to find out if a claim is possible, call us on 0800 0 224 224 or complete one of our online personal injury compensation claim forms.
+If you have been injured while working as a gardener or grounds person and the accident was someone else’s fault, you may be able to make a claim for compensation.
+To discuss the individual circumstances of your accident to find out if a claim is possible, call us on 0800 0 224 224 or complete our online personal injury compensation claim form.